Chicago-Kent College of Law, Illinois Institute of Technology,

 Adj.
 Professor of Law, 1995-Present

-Backed by a 25-plus-year career on the legal and regulatory side of financial markets, Rick is an insightful advisor to trading firms, brokerage firms, trade execution firms, and investment managers in the futures, securities and options markets.
+Backed by a 25-plus-year career on the legal and regulatory side of financial markets, Rick is an insightful advisor to trading firms, brokerage firms, trade execution firms, and investment managers in the futures, commodities, securities and options markets.
 He also co-chairs the firm's corporate and securities group, leading the practice in Chicago.

 In addition, he regularly advises companies and ventures of all types on business formation, strategic transactions, agreements, corporate governance, and general business counseling.

-In his regulatory practice, Rick provides practical, straightforward advice on all aspects of trading futures, securities, options, swaps, hedging, and other transactions.
+In his regulatory practice, Rick provides practical, straightforward advice on all aspects of trading futures, commodities, securities, options, swaps, hedging, and other transactions.
 Rick works on a near-daily basis with regulators, and taps his experience to provide clients with candid, forthright advice about resolving an issue, whether through thoughtful negotiation or a vigorous administrative response.
 He has successfully represented clients before NFA, FINRA, CFTC, SEC, and the various futures and securities exchanges, and frequently leads litigation efforts in these highly complex areas.

 Rick represents registered and unregistered fund managers (and trading advisors) in the formation and operation of private investment funds, including onshore and offshore commodity pools.
 He advises electronic trading platform providers as well as licensors of trading programs and front-end systems.